-Ramesh has funded healthcare for 60 patients in 10 countries.
+Ramesh has funded healthcare for 72 patients in 11 countries.

-Dennis is a student from Kenya.
-He is the 1st born in a family of 3 and a Form 1 student at Darajani High School in Makueni County.
-His mother is a single parent and a peasant farmer and his family lives in a one-roomed house.
-Dennis has clubfoot of his left foot.
+Fredrick is a hardworking student and the third born in a family of four siblings.
+His family comes from a town called Maua in Kenya.
+Fredrick is deaf and attends a special school named Ntoruba.
+He comes from a humble background: sadly, his mother passed away in July 2017 due to prolonged illness.
+His father also suffers from an illness and is currently under treatment.
+A neighbor expressed, “The family depends on well-wishers for their daily living.”
+Fredrick has clubfoot on his left foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Dennis traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on February 17th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Dennis's clubfoot repair.
-After treatment, he will be able to walk to and from school without pain and he will also be able to wear shoes.
-“I would like to be supported to undergo surgery so that I can walk and wear shoes like other students,” Dennis says.
+Fortunately, Fredrick traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on September 16th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Fredrick's clubfoot repair.
+After treatment, he will be able to walk easily again.
+Fredrick signed that he will be happy if his leg will be corrected and able to walk normally.
+His brother Dennis told us, "Any help to make him happy and walk normally will be highly appreciated.”